 - Weight Loss

-An examination, x rays and blood tests by your doctor are the best ways to determine the cause of arthritic knee pain.
-Check the knee diagnosis guide to see the various forms of knee pain.
 Osteoarthritis is usually visible in x-rays by viewing the loss of cartilage or other knee characteristics.
-However, Rheumatoid Arthritis can prove difficult to diagnose.
-There are various conditions (gout) which are similar and its symptoms can develop gradually.
+However, Rheumatoid Arthritis can be difficult to diagnose.
+There are various conditions such as gout which are similar, and its symptoms can develop gradually.

-To date, there is no cure for arthritis knee pain, however, there are knee arthritis tips to live a normal happy life.
+To date, there is no cure for arthritis knee pain, however, we have a dozen knee arthritis tips to help you live a normal happy life.
 Over the counter medication, steroids, physical therapy and surgery can greatly reduce arthritic knee pain.
 In addition, occasional RICE therapy for knee pain is useful (Rest, Ice, Compress & Elevate).
-Click here to learn all about RICE.

 To date, there is no known way to prevent Rheumatoid Arthritis.
 However, if detected early the disease can be stopped or slowed down.
 Osteoarthritis can be prevented by taking the necessary steps.